Quantcast

 for toads, a jungle

-You don’t have to be a writer or an aspiring writer, or even a poetry-lover to reap the benefits of writing haiku.
+You don’t have to be a writer, an aspiring writer, or even a poetry lover to reap the benefits of writing haiku.
 Give it a try!
-Then summon the courage to share them in our comments section below.
+Then, summon the courage to share your haiku in the comments section below.

-Haikus also aren’t the only type of poem you can write—we just love them because they’re short and sweet but pack so much meaning.
-Robert Frost also writes great poetry about gardening and the household, and you can read a taste of it here.
-In fact, The Old Farmer’s Almanac is a big fan of poetry.
-Check out some of our favorite poems at Poetry Corner.
+Haikus aren’t the only type of poem you can write—we just love them because they’re short and sweet but pack so much meaning.
+Robert Frost also wrote great poetry about gardening and the household, and you can read a taste of it here.